eduwallet/veramo-agent/README.md

 `did:web` to point to this endpoint to complete the configuration.
 In this way, the agent contains both public and private keys and if the agent is restarted or keys refreshed, the key configuration will be correct.
 The did specification also allows a `path` setting to host the did directly on the root of the issuer, which is convenient if there is only one actual issuer tenant.
 Make sure to include the `:.well-known` subpath if you want to use the did directly on the published path above, e.g.: `did:web:example.com:tenant:.well-known` for the did on `https://example.com/tenant`.

 The `credentials` URL serves the credential, provided the user can supply the required data (grant, authorization code, pin, credential reference, etc.).
 This follows the basic OpenID4VC specification.
+During this call, the issuer will perform a `credential_callback` if such a callback was specified in the `create-offer` request (described below).
+Also, for `authorization_code` flow, the issuer will establish some basic user info for the authorized user, which can be used in the creation of credentials.
+An implementation of this is in the `EduID` and `EduIDEntitlement` credentials.

 The `nonce` POST endpoint serves a fresh nonce value, not linked to any session.
 This follows the basic OpenID4VC specification version 1.16 and higher.